Equidistribution without stability for toric surface maps: Introduction

 To close we briefly summarize the contents of each section that follows. \begin{itemize} \item[\S\ref{sec:background}] supplies background concerning complex surfaces, rational maps and currents. \item[\S\ref{sec:rztoric}] reviews toric surfaces and introduces the inverse limit $\rzt$ of such surfaces. \item[\S\ref{sec:maps}] introduces and proves the foundational facts about toric maps. \item[\S\ref{sec:volumes}] proves the key volume estimate Theorem \ref{thm:volshrink}. \item[\S\ref{sec:currents}] analyzes the relationship between positive closed $(1,1)$ currents on $\torus$ and those on toric surfaces. \item[\S\ref{sec:tcurrents}] introduces the spaces of toric classes and toric currents on $\rzt$. \item[\S\ref{sec:actions}] introduces and analyzes the pullback and pushforward actions induced by a toric map on toric classes and currents. \item[\S\ref{sec:monomial}] gives the proof of Theorem \ref{thm:mainC} as well as the statement and proof of an equidistribution result for monomial maps that parallels Theorem \ref{thm:mainA}. \item[\S\ref{sec:invcurrents}] provides the proofs of Theorems \ref{thm:mainA} and \ref{thm:mainD}. \end{itemize}

-\begin{ackn} We thank Romain Dujardin, Vincent Guedj and Duc-Viet Vu for helpful answers to questions that came up during the writing of this paper, Misha Lyubich for his useful comments following a talk about our work, and Mattias Jonsson, Charles Favre and Simion Filip for helpful questions and comments about a draft of this article.
-Both authors gratefully acknowledge support from the NSF, the first by grant DMS-1954335 and the second by grant DMS-2154414. \end{ackn}
+\begin{ackn} We thank Romain Dujardin, Vincent Guedj and Duc-Viet Vu for helpful answers to questions that came up during the writing of this paper, Misha Lyubich for his useful comments following a talk about our work, and Farhad Babaee, Mattias Jonsson, Charles Favre and Simion Filip for helpful questions and comments about a draft of this article. {We are also indebted to the anonymous referee for several constructive commnets.
+Finally, both authors gratefully acknowledge support from the NSF, the first by grants DMS-1954335, DMS-2246893 and the second by grant DMS-2154414.} \end{ackn}